puppetlabs/design-system/pds-1.0-migration.md

  * Top-level components should accept `className` and `style` props that are propagated down to the appropriate inner element so that the component can be positioned appropriately.
  * Prefer enumerated string props over mutually exclusive boolean props.
 For example, prefer `<Button type="secondary" />` over `<Button secondary />`.
  * Callback props should be prefixed with `on`.
 For example, prefer `onClick` over `handleClick`.
 This makes our components consistent with native elements.
  * Callback props should be used purely as callbacks, and should not determine other behavior.
-For example, the `Card` component uses a `selectable` prop to turn on hover states and other conditionanl styling, and a separate `onSelect` handler for user events:
+For example, the `Card` component uses a `selectable` prop to turn on hover states and other conditional styling, and a separate `onSelect` handler for user events:

      ```
      <Card selectable onSelect={...} />